raymccrae/swift-jsonpatch/Usage.md

 ### Decoding a json-patch from a sub-element of a json document (JSONSerialization)

 The previous scenario works if your json-patch is availble in isolation, if the data represents only the json-patch.
 However, if the json-patch is a sub-element of a larger json document and your app is using JSONSerialization to parse that json document; then JSONPatch can be initialized from a NSArray.
-You will need to extact the subelement of the parsed json object to get the array representing the json-patch.
+You will need to extract the subelement of the parsed json object to get the array representing the json-patch.

 ```swift
 do {